-The true beauty of popular stick drinks like the Old-fashioned, Mojito, and Caipirinha is that the base can be an inspiration for a great variety of drinks.
-The only thing that you really have to do is switch out the muddled fruit and an entirely different cocktail is born.
-That is the case with this recipe in which the orange and cherry are swapped out for fresh peach and blackberry.
+The beauty of popular "stick" drinks like the old-fashioned, mojito, and caipirinha is that the base is an inspiration for a great variety of drinks.
+By simply switching out the muddled fruit, an entirely different cocktail is born.
+That is the case with this recipe from Woodford Reserve, in which the old-fashioned's orange and cherry are swapped out for peach and blackberry.
 The two summer fruits make the new old-fashioned an ideal warm weather drink to enjoy on the patio with a few good friends.

-Add the bourbon, ice cubes, 1 peach slice, the blackberries, and sparkling water.
+Add the second peach slice, the blackberries, and sparkling water.
+Stir to combine.

-- There is very little added to this cocktail's volume that will bring it down from the bottling strength of the whiskey.
-We do factor in ice and that touch of soda, but in reality, the New Old-Fashioned is not much different than drinking whiskey on the rocks.
-This cocktail is designed to be sipped slowly and every taste savored.
-At an alcohol content of around 30% ABV (60 proof), you will certainly want to relish every moment.
+There is very little added to this cocktail's volume that will bring it down from the bottling strength of the whiskey.
+Ice and a touch of soda do help a bit, but the new old-fashioned is not much different than drinking whiskey on the rocks.
+At an alcohol content of around 30 percent ABV (60 proof), you will certainly want to relish every moment of this drink.